mhamilton-pitt/mhamilton-pitt.github.io/_pages/about.md

 If this sort of work sounds interesting to you, I am always on the lookout for timely problems, strong students, and new collaborators.
 [Are you interested in working with me?
 Click here!](https://mhamilton-pitt.github.io/collaboration/).

 # **News**
-I am the general chair for the fifth ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO) which will be hosted at the University of Pittsburgh on Nov.
+I am the local chair for the fifth ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO) which will be hosted at the University of Pittsburgh on Nov.
 5-7.
 For more information about the conference, please visit the [EAAMO 2025 homepage](https://conference.eaamo.org/).
 Submissions due April 17th, 2025!

 # **Team**